-- A. A graduate of a doctoral program that is listed by the Association of State and Provincial Psychology Boards (ASPPB) and the National Register of Health Service Providers in Psychology's yearly joint publication of the Doctoral Psychology Programs Meeting Designation Criteria is recognized as holding a doctoral degree with a major in psychology from a university offering a full-time graduate course of study in psychology. - B. A graduate of a doctoral program that is accredited by the American Psychological Association is recognized as holding a doctoral degree with a major in psychology from a university offering a full-time graduate course of study in psychology.
-The criteria for accreditation serve as a model for professional psychology training. - C. A graduate of a doctoral program that is neither listed in Designate Doctoral Programs in Psychology nor accredited by the American Psychological Association must meet the criteria in Paragraphs C.1-11 below. - 1.
-Training in professional psychology is doctoral training offered in a regionally accredited institution of higher education. - 2.
-The program, wherever it may be administratively housed, must be clearly identified and labeled as a psychology program.
-Such a program must specify in pertinent institutional catalogs and brochures its intent to educate and train professional psychologists in an applied area of psychology recognized by the board. - 3.
-The psychology program must stand as a recognizable, coherent organizational entity within the institution.
+A. A graduate who is of a doctoral program, at the time of graduation, that is either accredited by the American Psychological Association, or listed by the Association of State and Provincial Psychology Boards (ASPPB) and the National Register of Health Service Providers in Psychology's former yearly joint publication of the Doctoral Psychology Programs Meeting Designation Criteria is recognized as holding a doctoral degree with a major in psychology from a university offering a full-time graduate course of study in psychology.

+B. A graduate of a doctoral program that is neither listed in Designate Doctoral Programs in Psychology nor accredited by the American Psychological Association must meet the criteria in Paragraphs B.1-B.11 below.

+1. Training in professional psychology is doctoral training offered in a regionally accredited institution of higher education.

+2. The program, wherever it may be administratively housed, must be clearly identified and labeled as a psychology program.
+Such a program must specify in pertinent institutional catalogs and brochures its intent to educate and train professional psychologists in an applied area of psychology recognized by the board.

+3. The psychology program must stand as a recognizable, coherent organizational entity within the institution.